CADET HONOURS AND AWARDS

 The Cadet Award for Bravery may be awarded to a cadet who performs an outstanding deed of valour involving risk of life in attempting to save the life or property of others.

-The purpose of the Royal Canadian Legion Cadet Medal of Excellence (RCLCME) is to provide recognition for individual endeavor in the area of citizenship in meeting and enhancing the aims and objectives of the cadet organization.
-The Royal Canadian Legion sponsors the program.
+The Royal Canadian Legion (RCL) Cadet Medal of Excellence is awarded in recognition for individual endeavours in citizenship that meet or enhance the aims and objectives of the cadet movement.

 Lord Strathcona Medal